adambreland/cpp-as_components/fcgi/README.markdown

 ### Bad state
 During use, the interface or `FcgiRequest` objects produced by the interface may encounter errors which corrupt the state of the interface.
-When this occurs, the interface assumes a bad state.
+When this occurs, the interface assumes the "bad" state.
 The current state of the interface may be queried by calling `interface_status`.
-Once in a bad state, the interface should be destroyed.
+Once in the bad state, the interface should be destroyed.
+A transition to the bad state is associated with the throw of an exception from either the `FcgiServerInterface` instance or one of the `FcgiRequest` instances which it constructed.

 ### Synchronization
 It is expected that all of the public methods of `FcgiServerInterface` are